Degenerative Disc Disease

 Where the pain originates is highly dependent upon where the damaged disc is in the spinal column.
 Pain can originate from natural wear and tear or from traumatic injury.
 Obese individuals, smokers and those who regularly participate in heavy manual labor are more likely to show signs of degenerative disc disease.

-Those suffering from degenerative disc disease often report excruciating pain.
+Those suffering from this disease often report excruciating pain.
 In some cases, the pain is strong enough to completely alter the lifestyle of the sufferer.

 Degenerative disc disease often produces chronic pain in the lower back which can be felt as far as the buttocks, hips or thighs.
 It is also common for sufferers to experience chronic neck pain that begins in the upper spine and can be felt all the way to the shoulders, arms and hands.
 In addition, actions such as sitting, bending, lifting, twisting or walking can put pressure on the disc resulting in pain.